ArtVIP: Articulated Digital Assets of Visual Realism, Modular Interaction, and Physical Fidelity for Robot Learning

-As robot learning turn form mastering simple tasks such as pick and grasp to dexterous manipulation and interaction tasks, high quality articulated-object assets is of great demand.
+As robot learning turns from mastering simple tasks such as pick-and-grasp to dexterous manipulation and interaction tasks, high-quality articulated-object assets are in great demand.
 Current open-source articulated-object datasets fail to meet the needs of robot learning.
-For instance, PartNet-Mobility~\cite{Xiang_2020_SAPIEN}, the largest available open-source dataset, suffers from a lack of visual realism and physical fidelity of dynamic joints.
-While BEHAVIOR-1K~\cite{li2024behavior1khumancenteredembodiedai} offers better visual fidelity, its utility is severely limited by the OmniGibson simulator~\cite{li2024behavior1khumancenteredembodiedai} and far from satisfactory.
-Apart from using existing datasets, people attempts to obtain simulation assets in other ways, facing further challenges.
-Assets scraped from the Internet are often manually crafted, suffering from inconsistent standards and uneven quality.
-Reconstruction techniques~\cite{chen2024urdformer,Eppner2024} struggle to maintain reasonable appearance and validity and are typically limited to simple objects like boxes.
-AI Generated Contents (AIGCs)~\cite{yang2022dsgnetlearningdisentangledstructure,koo2024saladpartlevellatentdiffusion,xu2023dmv3ddenoisingmultiviewdiffusion} are incapable of producing articulated objects and often result in distorted geometry.
-Furthermore, the aforementioned articulated-object datasets lack complementary scene assets and are incompatible with open-source scene datasets~\cite{straub2019replica,ramakrishnan2021hm3d}, and the absence of realistic kinetic motion and affordance annotations limits its applications on Vision-Language-Action (VLA) models~\cite{kim2024openvlaopensourcevisionlanguageactionmodel,nvidia2025gr00tn1openfoundation} to comprehend the physical world effectively.
+For instance, PartNet-Mobility~\citep{Xiang_2020_SAPIEN} suffers from limited visual realism and insufficient physical fidelity of dynamic joints.
+BEHAVIOR-1K~\citep{li2024behavior1khumancenteredembodiedai} offers better visual fidelity, but it is locked into the OmniGibson simulator~\citep{li2024behavior1khumancenteredembodiedai} and its physical parameters have not been fine-tuned.
+Moreover, both datasets are largely sourced from internet-searchable 3D model repositories~\citep{3dwarehouse, turbosquid} without adhering to consistent modeling standards, leading to inconsistency in quality.
+Apart from using existing datasets, researchers attempt to obtain simulation assets in other ways, facing further challenges.
+Retrieval-based methods~\citep{liu2024cagecontrollablearticulationgeneration,liu2024singapo} and reconstruction techniques~\citep{chen2024urdformer,Eppner2024} often inherit stylistic biases from their training data and have limited geometric generalization.
+More recent pipelines~\citep{qiu2025articulateanymeshopenvocabulary3d,mandi2024real2codereconstructarticulatedobjects, le2025articulateanythingautomaticmodelingarticulated} introduce promising directions, yet face challenges such as mesh quality variance, segmentation noise, and lack of robust joint parameter tuning.